 A modern western set in a fictional small town in Brazil, this film takes you through a wave of emotions as it flips between different sub-genres to tell a violent tale of political allegory that will leave you on the edge of your seat from start to finish as you try to figure out exactly what is going on to these downtrodden villagers.

-Yet another adaptation of the Jane Austen literature classic, this version directed wonderfully by the debuting Autumn de Wilde drips with personality and humor coupled with beautiful cinematography as you watch the exploits of Emma Woodhouse.
+Yet another adaptation of the Jane Austen literary classic, this version directed wonderfully by the debuting Autumn de Wilde drips with personality and humor coupled with beautiful cinematography as you watch the exploits of Emma Woodhouse.

-Another Spike Lee political film that hits you over the head with its message, but includes a breathtaking performance by Delroy Lindo and offers up adventure as you follow along with a group of veterans who have come back to Vietnam to get back their fallen comrade’s remains and buried treasure.
+Another Spike Lee political film that hits you over the head with its message, but includes a breathtaking performance by Delroy Lindo and offers up adventure as you follow along with a group of army veterans who have come back to Vietnam to get back their fallen comrade’s remains and buried treasure.

 Oscar worthy performances by Viola Davis and the late Chadwick Boseman anchor this incredible stage play come to film as you hang on every word and action of each band member on a hot 1927 afternoon as they attempt to record a single of the legendary blues pioneer Ma Rainey.

-Arguably a niche film that will speak best to cinephiles like me, this dramatization of the writing of the iconic Citizen Kane film tells a 1940 story in the manner a 1940 film would thanks to incredible technical filmmaking and directing from David Fincher.
+Arguably a niche film that will speak best to cinephiles like us, this dramatization of the writing of the iconic Citizen Kane film tells a 1940 story in the manner a 1940 film would thanks to incredible technical filmmaking and directing from David Fincher.

 Yet another stage play come to cinema for the year, this one felt less like an adaptation and more like a story made for cinema; this film is anchored not just by an incredible ensemble of actors but an impressive directorial debut from Oscar winning actress Regina King.